 After a violation is identified, the NRC assesses its severity or significance (both actual and potential).
-Under traditional enforcement, the severity level (SL) assigned to the violation generally reflects the assessment of the significance of a violation, and is referred to as traditional enforcement.
-For most violations committed by operating power reactor licensees, the significance of a violation is assessed using the significance determination process (SDP) under the Reactor Oversight Process (ROP), as discussed below in Section 2.2.3, "Operating Reactor Assessment Program."
-All other violations will be assessed using traditional enforcement as described in Section 2.2.4, "Exceptions to Using Only the Operating Reactor Assessment Program."
-Power reactor facilities under construction, independent spent fuel storage installations (ISFSI), and nuclear materials facilities are not subject to the SDP and, thus, traditional enforcement will be used for these facilities.
+The NRC reviews each case being considered for enforcement action on its own merits to ensure that the severity of a violation is characterized at the level appropriate to the safety or security significance of the particular violation.
+The NRC's enforcement assessment process is fact-driven, performance-based, and, when appropriate and possible, risk-informed.
+Under traditional enforcement, the severity level (SL) assigned to the violation generally reflects the assessment of the significance of a violation.
+For most violations committed by power reactor licensees, the significance of a violation is assessed using the Reactor Oversight Process (ROP) or the Construction Reactor Oversight Process (cROP), as discussed below in Section 2.2.3, "Assessment of Violations Identified Under the ROP or cROP."
+All other violations at power reactors or power reactor facilities under construction will be assessed using traditional enforcement as described in Section 2.2.4, "Using Traditional Enforcement to Disposition Violations Identified at Power Reactors."
+Violations identified at facilities that are not subject to an ROP or cROP are assessed using traditional enforcement.